star4z/talk_lang/README.md

 awaits me in the parlor." could have very different meanings: One's future awaits them in the parlor, or their sweetheart.
 A better example: "The bill is not yet approved." and "Bill is not yet approved."
-Assuming these were the only statements in the current session, or memory, they would both result in `self.bill.approved = false` or something like that, but if we respect formatting, we get self.bill.approved = false and self.Bill.approved = false, which preserves the speaker's intent.
+Assuming these were the only statements in the current session, or memory, they would both result in `self.bill.approved = false` or something like that, but if we respect formatting, we get `self.bill.approved = false` and `self.Bill.approved = false`, which preserves the speaker's intent.
 As adjective functionality has not yet been added, it is difficult to determine whether a use case for spaces would be necessary, but type("this thing", () {}) is valid Python (as of yet).